Importing a Car

 Vehicles need to be registered with the authorities (Jefatura Provincial de Tráfico) within 30 days of arrival in Spain.
 If you are from an EU country and are not yet classed as a Spanish resident, you can generally drive the vehicle for up to 6 months.
 After that, it will need to be registered with Tráfico.
 If you are a Spanish resident and spend more than 183 days of the year in the country, you are not permitted by law to drive a foreign plated vehicle.

-To import a vehicle into Spain, you must have a NIE, own property in Spain, have a rental agreement for a minimum of a year or be registered on the padron.
-Honestly, since Brexit it usually isn’t worth importing a car from the UK into Spain as it is too costly.
+To import a vehicle into Malaga or Spain, you must have a NIE, and either own property in Spain, have a rental agreement for a minimum of a year or be registered on the padron.
+Honestly, since Brexit it usually isn’t worth importing a car from the UK into Spain without a new residency as it is too costly and complicated.

 If the car has a valid MOT and is from 2018 or newer then the test is cheaper and much quicker, (they just check the chassis number, car papers and the CO2 emissions.) usually taking less than 5 minutes.